OpenNebula/docs/source/management_and_operations/backups/operations.rst

 - **Full**, each backup contains a full copy of the VM disks.
 Libvirt version >= 5.5 is required.
 - **Incremental**, each backup contains only the changes since the last backup.
 Incremental backups track changes by creating checkpoints (disk block dirty-bitmaps) using QEMU/Libvirt.
 Libvirt version >= 7.7 is required.

+Incremental backups can use two different modes:
+- **CBT** (Changed Block Tracking).
+For each increment OpenNebula creates a block bitmap in the disk image to track which blocks have changed since the last backup.
+- **SNAPSHOT**.
+OpenNebula tracks changes by creating a separate disk snapshot.
+This snapshot stores all disk changes since the last backup.

 The Backup Process
 --------------------------------------------------------------------------------
 VM backups can be taken live or while the VM is powered-off, the operation comprises three steps: